AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

 Different cloud platforms may use different versions of cloud-init.
 Select an appropriate version and configure it with the appropriate data source \(datasource\).
 The latest version of Alibaba Cloud cloud-init is 19.1.7, and the data source is `Aliyun`.

 **Note:** After cloud-init is installed, it automatically runs on system startup.
-If the installed version of cloud-init is not compatible with the operating system of the server or the data source is not configured properly, cloud-init may not run normally and the instance may start slowly or even fail to start the next time you restart the instance.
+If the installed version of cloud-init is not compatible with the operating system of the server or the data source is not properly configured, cloud-init may not run normally and the instance may start slowly or even fail to start the next time you restart the instance.
 Therefore, you must select a later version of cloud-init and an appropriate data source such as `Aliyun`.

 When you use cloud-init, take note of the following differences among different versions:

 -   0.7.6a: the initial version of Alibaba Cloud cloud-init, which depends on Python 2.7 for the Python environment.
 Some early public images still use cloud-init 0.7.6a.
-If you need to install cloud-init 0.7.6a for your images, see the [\(Optional\) Install Alibaba Cloud cloud-init 0.7.6a15](#section_bn5_s01_qv9) section.
+If you need to install cloud-init 0.7.6a for your images, see the "[\(Optional\) Install Alibaba Cloud cloud-init 0.7.6a15](#section_bn5_s01_qv9)" section.

     **Note:** The Python community no longer provides technical support for Python 2.7.
 To avoid potential risks associated with dependency libraries, we recommend that you use later versions of cloud-init.

 -   0.7.9 and earlier: initial versions of the native cloud-init, which are not applicable to initializing ECS instances and must be upgraded.
 -   18: cloud-init 18 and later automatically initialize network configurations.
 The code for network configuration is `BOOTPROTO=dhcp DEVICE=eth0 ONBOOT=yes STARTMODE=auto TYPE=Ethernet USERCTL=no`.
-If you want to customize network configurations after you install cloud-init, see the [\(Optional\) Customize network configuration](#section_v23_ilz_0cn) section.
+If you want to customize network configurations after you install cloud-init, see the "[\(Optional\) Customize network configuration](#section_v23_ilz_0cn)" section.
 -   19.1: Alibaba Cloud public images are upgrading to be installed with cloud-init 19.1, which depends on Python 3.6 for the Python environment.

 ## Check the cloud-init version